bpstephanie/wawa-land/README.md

   4. On the next page, click the 'Settings' tab.
 Once you have clicked on the settings tab, click 'Reveal Config Vars' in the 'Config Vars' section.
 Next you will need to add values.
 For Wawa Land, three key value pairs were added:
       - KEY = "DISABLE_COLLECTSTATIC", VALUE = "1" Once the key and value input fields have been filled you have to click 'Add'.
-      - KEY = "DATABASE_URL", the value is the url that was emailed to you when creating the databse.
+      - KEY = "DATABASE_URL", the value is the url that was emailed to you when creating the database.
 Then click 'Add'
       - KEY = "SECRET_KEY", the value is any random secret key containing numbers, letters and characters.
 You can use [Random Keygen](https://randomkeygen.com/) or invent your own.
 Then click 'Add'.

     <details><summary>Heroku Step 4 - Settings Tab</summary>